 Another fun trek is to Warsaw’s Targ Śniadaniowy, or Breakfast Market.
 A bit like a farmer’s market, you can buy prepared or take-home foods, and not just for breakfast.
 I enjoyed a fried flatbread from Hungary topped with cheese and sour cream.

 If you’re looking for an Instagrammer’s paradise, check out Warsaw’s Neon Muzeum.
 During the Communist era, the government tried to spruce up the gray city with neon signs advertising types of businesses.
 Those neon signs were abandoned when a design-savvy couple decided to rescue them and display them in a museum.

 Things to See and Do in Poland and Where to Stay

 In Krakow, we stayed at the Golden Tulip Krakow City Center, which was a 10-minute walk to the Market Square, where you can find plenty of restaurants and shops.
 The rooms were small but tidy and comfortable, and the breakfast buffet was ample.
 It’s a good place to try some local delicacies like herring and sausage.

 In Warsaw, the Sheraton Warsaw Hotel had unique touches like a light that automatically came on when you opened the door.
 The hotel is being renovated, and the updated rooms were uber comfortable.
 This hotel is in a business district, but shops and bars are a 15 minute walk away.

 Insider’s Tip: Some of these attractions don’t take much time, so see what else is in the area to build a day of activity around them.

 I only visited a few cities in this amazing country, but what I saw made me want more!

-Article and photography by travel writer Susan Guillory.
+Things to See and Do in Poland article and photography by travel writer Susan Guillory.
 I received complimentary accommodations, meals, and attraction tickets, however all opinions are my own.